 - Pompeii Model - Made in the 19th century, the model of Pompeii is very detailed and helps the visitor visualize what it looked like before the eruption.

 - Sculptures - The museum has a huge collection of Greek and Roman sculptures, many of them are Greek and Roman.

 - Coins and Metals - Six rooms containing more than 200,000 coins and medals from Ancient Greece, Rome, medieval times, and the Bourbon era.

-- Prehistory and Early History - These rooms cover objects related to the Bay of Naples from paleolithic times to Greek colonizatoin in the 8th century BC.
-There's a section on Etruscan occupation of the area.
+- Prehistory and Early History - These rooms cover objects related to the Bay of Naples from paleolithic times to Greek colonization in the 8th century BC.
+There's a section on the Etruscan occupation of the area.